PTSD Service Dog Program

 Our nation was formed on a single day, July 4th 1776.
 And while we’re all grateful for what the Founding Fathers accomplished, we often fail to fully appreciate and care for the men, women, and even animals who have served and sacrificed every one of the 89,000+ days since the beginning, so that we can all enjoy our freedom.
 The physical and mental trauma that many return with can be profound, making it difficult to readjust to the life they left behind to protect the country.
 Many suffer social withdrawal, become addicted to drugs or alcohol, and most devastatingly, commit suicide.

-At Operation Therapy, we use every one of our days to honor these brave men and women.
-And we do this by helping them form a strong, loving bond with a highly trained canine partner that helps reduce or even eliminate the emotional triggers that are the sources of their post traumatic stress.
+At Operation Therapy, we want to use every one of our days to honor these brave men and women.
+And we can do this by helping them form a strong, loving bond with a highly trained canine partner that helps reduce or even eliminate the emotional triggers that are the sources of their post traumatic stress.
 Through this bond forged of mutual reliance, respect, and even love, both the soldier and his canine companion thrive in ways neither would on their own.

 Our Founding Fathers gave us our first day of freedom.